hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 #### About the Bundle

 The support bundle contains logging and telemetry data from various components in Private Terraform Enterprise.
-It may also include log data from Terraform builds you have executed on your Private Terraform installation.
+It may also include log data from Terraform builds you have executed on your Private Terraform Enterprise installation.
 For your privacy and security, the entire contents of the support bundle are encrypted with a 2048 bit RSA key.